atkaper/vikeying/README.md

 ./vikeying-runner.sh
 ```

-Or you can start it wit a parameter to NOT map the pause key as caps-lock-toggle
+Or you can start it with a parameter to NOT map the pause key as caps-lock-toggle
 (you can use alt + caps-lock to toggle caps state):

 ```